HOME BASE OVERALL

 Is Parent Portal implementation mandatory for the LEAs/charters?

 No. While the Home Base Parent Portal is a valuable resource for parents, students and the LEAs/charters, its use is not mandated by the NCDPI.
 In addition, it is up to the LEAs/charter schools as to how or when they roll out the parent portal.
 Here's a link from the Home Base SIS website that can assist in the implementation of Parent Portal: http://bit.ly/1duPxWv

 What is the Home Base cost structure after Race to the Top (RttT) money runs out?

-Home Base will be provided to all districts and charter schools at no cost in 2013-14.
-Use of the optional components will require a $4 per student cost share in 2014-15, with a decision being required regarding opting in by March 2014.
+Home Base was provided to all districts and charter schools at no cost in 2013-14.
+Originally, use of the optional components were to require a $4 per student cost share in 2014-15; however, after negotiations, the vendor Pearson agreed to waive the cost of content for 2014-15.
+The cost is anticipated to be $4 for each of the subsequent two years, 2015-16 and 2016-17.
+That brings the total cost for the three-year contract down by a third of the anticipated costs.
 NCDPI will continue to fund the cost of the student information, statewide summative assessment and educator evaluation components of Home Base as these are required by all districts to use.
-The optional components include the instructional, classroom/benchmark assessment, and professional development tools and resources.
-This model will leverage the buying power of the state to ensure that Local Education Agencies (LEAs) and charter schools have access to high quality instructional and assessment tools and content at reasonable rates.
+The optional components, which will require payment for 2015-16 and 2016-17 include the instructional, classroom/benchmark assessment, and professional development tools and resources.
+This model leverages the buying power of the state to ensure that Local Education Agencies (LEAs) and charter schools have access to high quality instructional and assessment tools and content at reasonable rates.

 Will the new software have a similar version of Student Assistant Module (SAM) available?